elansegarra/elansegarra.github.io/research.md

 ``A New Geography for Research: Describing Heterogeneity in Research Projects via Classification of Expenditure Profiles''

+``Employment and Payroll Dynamics in Agricultural Support Services'' (with Anton Babkin, Richard A. Dunn, and Brent Hueth)

 ``Identification of Market Size in the Estimation of Discrete Choice Models'' (with Diwakar Raisingh)

 ``Sufficient Statistics For Correcting Record Linkage Error''